Argonaut Junior

 Argonaut Junior was built in 1894 as a prototype by Lake after he was denied a contract by the U.S. Navy.
 It was triangular, made of wood (yellow pine), and had three wheels to keep it from getting stuck to the sea bottom.
 She moved along the bottom of Sandy Hook Bay by one or two men cranking the axle of the two driving wheels.
 With sufficient air pressure in the cabin, a bottom door (air lock) could be opened and no water would come into the boat.
 Then by putting on a pair of rubber boots the operator could walk around on the sea bottom and push the boat along with him and pick up objects from the sea bottom.

+A full-scale replica was built in 1994 by the Atlantic Highlands Lions Club and is on open-air display next to the Harbor Park in Atlantic Highlands, New Jersey.